-The Navigation Layer will establish a GPS-independent navigation capability for the National Defense Space Architecture (NDSA) using optical communication terminals (OCT), and optical space to ground links.
+The Navigation Layer will establish a GPS-independent navigation capability for the Proliferated Warfighter Space Architecture (PWSA) using optical communication terminals (OCT), and optical space to ground links.
 The Navigation Layer requires advanced in-flight software known as the Speed, Time, and Range (STAR) Orbit and Clock Determination Application (OCDA), and the Constellation, Speed, Time, and Range (COSTAR) OCDA that combines inputs from multiple sources to ensure a robust and resilient position, navigation, and timing (PNT) solution.
-The OCT range and timing measurements are the key to operating the NDSA as a GPS-independent navigation system of systems.
+The OCT range and timing measurements are the key to operating the PWSA as a GPS-independent navigation system of systems.

 With GPS independent operation, the Navigation Layer will offer two vital PNT services to the warfighter: situational awareness monitoring, and alternative PNT services.

 Situational awareness monitoring will provide information about the availability, and possible corruption of, GPS signals in both the terrestrial and space domains.